Banking Platform Implementation Guide - Switch Kit

 Required customizations

 One required customization involves specifying the name of the customer's organization or app for display in the Link modal.
-The org_name
+The org_name parameter in the link token request is used in the intro screen of the Link modal.

 For example, the following Link token request will result in the following intro screen: